jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 were some hiccups along the way, but the communication was great from the start, and Stephen clearly is personally invested in making sure his customers are happy.
 I get the strong impression that, should I happen to encounter any issues with the frameset, Rodeo Labs will continue to provide that same level of support down the road.
-The Trail Donkey is a passion project, and that shows in both the thoughtful design of the frameset itself as well as in the way Rodeo Labs talks about the product and is fostering a sense of community among riders of their bikes.
+The Traildonkey is a passion project, and that shows in both the thoughtful design of the frameset itself as well as in the way Rodeo Labs talks about the product and is fostering a sense of community among riders of their bikes.

-I look forward to using the Trail Donkey for cyclocross this year as well as getting it out on some more technical single track soon.
+I look forward to using the Traildonkey for cyclocross this year as well as getting it out on some more technical single track soon.
 I'll certainly provide an update once I'm able to do so;
 these are just my initial impressions after the first couple of rides.
-So far, however, I feel like the Trail Donkey is a great bike for the money and would recommend taking a look at it if you are in search of a capable bike that can be adapted to a wide variety of riding.
+So far, however, I feel like the Traildonkey is a great bike for the money and would recommend taking a look at it if you are in search of a capable bike that can be adapted to a wide variety of riding.
 In particular, I can see this bike being really useful for someone who has limited space for bike storage (perhaps you're in a small apartment, or perhaps you are caravaning around the country) and yet wants to go on many different types of rides; additional wheelsets and tire choices take up less space than full bikes, after all.
 Its sweet spot seems to be toward the more adventurous end of gravel riding and XC 29er territory (probably cyclocross racing, too; I just don't have personal experience with it in that environment yet.)
-However, the Trail Donkey 3.0 is also a bike that seems to be begging you to take it outside of its comfort zone.
+However, the Traildonkey 3.0 is also a bike that seems to be begging you to take it outside of its comfort zone.
 It may not be great at *everything*, but it is willing to try just about *anything* once (except for that track stuff, of course; those people are nuts.
 😉)